BOLD Infrastructure for Alzheimer's Act

 - Finally, the Centers will expand innovative public private partnerships that focus on addressing cognitive impairment and health disparities.

-- This funding will help public health departments implement effective Alzheimer’s interventions, including those identified by the Alzheimer’s Centers of Excellence.
+- This funding will help state, local and tribal public health departments implement effective Alzheimer's interventions, including those identified by the Alzheimer's Centers of Excellence.

-- This funding will also help public health departments implement strategic actions identified in the Healthy Brain Initiative’s Public Health Road Map.
+- This funding will also help public health departments implement strategic actions like those identified in the Healthy Brain Initiative's Public Health Road Map.

-- Cooperative agreements to public or nonprofit private entities will increase the analysis and timely public reporting of data on Alzheimer’s, caregiving, and health disparities.
+- CDC will increase the analysis and timely public reporting of data on Alzheimer's, cognitive decline, caregiving, and health disparities.

-- This data will be collected using tools like the Behavioral Risk Factor Surveillance System (BRFSS), the National Health and Nutrition Examination Survey (NHANES) and the National Health Interview Survey (NHIS).
+- This data will come from sources like the Behavioral Risk Factor Surveillance System (BRFSS), the National Health and Nutrition Examination Survey (NHANES) and the National Health Interview Survey (NHIS).